gittestapi/gittestapi/README.md

 url: http://api.gittest.com/api.php/updateteststepresults
 ```

-The easy fast way is using the sample way as following:
+# The easy fast way is using the sample way as following:

-# Tips
 ## How to Design
 https://restfulapi.net/rest-api-design-tutorial-with-example/